marktkimball/branch-hill-baptist/src/pages/announcements/index.md

 ---
 There will be no children's Sunday School.

-Services will be LiveStreamed for those unable to attend.
+Services will also be LiveStreamed for those unable to attend.